 Formation of Dispute Review Board.
 DRBs will be established in accordance with the following procedures:

-CDOT, in conjunction with the Colorado Contractors Association, will maintain a statewide list of suggested DRB candidates experienced in construction processes and the interpretation of contract documents and the resolution of construction disputes.
-The Board members shall be experienced in highway and transportation projects.
-After December 31, 2013 only individuals who have completed training (currently titled DRB Administration & Practice Training) through the Dispute Resolution Board Foundation or otherwise approved by CDOT can be a DRB member.
+CDOT, in conjunction with the Colorado Contractors Association, will maintain a statewide list of pre-approved DRB candidates experienced in construction processes and the interpretation of contract documents and the resolution of construction disputes.
+Only individuals who have completed training (currently titled DRB Administration & Practice Training) through the Dispute Resolution Board Foundation or otherwise approved by CDOT can be a DRB member.
+DRB nominees shall be selected from the list of Pre-Approved candidates.
 When a DRB is formed, the parties shall execute the agreement set forth in subsection 105.23(l).

 If the dispute has a value of $250,000 or less, the On Demand DRB shall have one member.
-The Contractor and CDOT shall select the DRB member and execute the agreement within 30 days of initiating the DRB process.
+The Contractor and CDOT shall select the DRB member and execute the Three Party AgreeemtnAwithin 30 days of initiating the DRB process.
 If the parties do not agree on the DRB member, each shall select five candidates.
 Each party shall numerically rank their list using a scale of one to five with one being their first choice and five being their last choice.
 If common candidates are listed, but the parties cannot agree, that common candidate with the lowest combined numerical ranking shall be selected.
 If there is no common candidate, the lists shall be combined and each party shall eliminate three candidates from the list.
 Each party shall then numerically rank the remaining candidates, with No. 1 being the first choice.
 The candidate with the lowest combined numerical ranking shall be the DRB member.
 The CDOT Project Engineer will be responsible for having all parties execute the agreement.

 If the dispute has a value over $250,000, the On Demand DRB shall have three members.
 The Contractor and CDOT shall each select a member and those two members shall select a third.
-Once the third member is approved the three members will nominate one of them to be the Chair and execute the agreement within 45 days of initiating the DRB process.
+Once the third member is approved the three members will nominate one of them to be the Chair and execute the Three Party Agreement within 45 days of initiating the DRB process.

 The Standing DRB shall always have three members.
 The Contractor and CDOT shall each select a member and those two members shall select a third member.
 Once the third member is approved the three members will nominate one of them to be the Chair..
 The Contractor and CDOT shall submit their proposed Standing DRB members within 5 days of execution of the Contract.
+The third member shall be approved before the Pre-Construction Conference.
 The third member shall be selected within 15 days of execution of the Contract.
 Prior to construction starting the parties shall execute the Three Party Agreement.
 The CDOT Project Engineer will be responsible for having all parties execute the agreement.
 The Project Engineer will invite the Standing DRB members to the Preconstruction and any Partnering conferences.

 DRB members shall not have been involved in the administration of the project under consideration.
-DRB candidates shall disclose to the parties the following relationships:
+CDOT and the Contractor shall inform its selected DRB member who the major firms/people are on the project and request its selected DRB member to review the CDOT disclosure requirements and Canon of Ethics and then submit a disclosure statement which shall also be submitted to the other party.
+DRB candidates shall complete the DRB Disclosure Requirements & DRB Nominee Disclosure Form and disclose to the parties the following relationships:

 Prior employment with either party